zephyrproject-rtos/zephyr/doc/guides/code-relocation.rst

 ********
 This feature will allow relocating .text, .rodata, .data, and .bss sections from required files and place them in the required memory region.
-The memory region and file are given to this python script in the form of a string.
+The memory region and file are given to the :ref:`gen_relocate_app.py` script in the form of a string.
 This script is always invoked from inside cmake.

 This script provides a robust way to re-order the memory contents without actually having to modify the code.
 In simple terms this script will do the job